SecHex/SecHex-Spoofy/README.md

 # How to Use ⚡🏆
 For the Release: Run the .exe with admin rights.
-For Self Compiling: Compile the projekt... and run the .exe with admin rights
+For Self Compiling: Compile the projekt... and run the .exe with admin rights.